MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSite.md

 ### -PromotePassiveSiteToActive

-Starting in version 2002, use this parameter to promote a passive site server to the active site server.
+Starting in version 2002, use this parameter to promote a site server in passive mode to the active site server.
+For more information, see [Site server high availability in Configuration Manager](/mem/configmgr/core/servers/deploy/configure/site-server-high-availability).

 ```yaml
 Type: SwitchParameter